getsentry/sentry-docs/src/wizard/apple/ios.md

 Check out [the documentation](https://docs.sentry.io/platforms/apple/performance/instrumentation/) to learn more about the API and automatic instrumentations.

 > Want to play with some new features?
-Try out our experimental features for [file I/O](/platforms/apple/performance/instrumentation/automatic-instrumentation/#file-io-instrumentation), [Core Data](/platforms/apple/performance/instrumentation/automatic-instrumentation/#core-data-instrumentation), [User Interaction Instrumentation](/platforms/apple/performance/instrumentation/automatic-instrumentation/#user-interaction-instrumentation), [Screenshots](https://docs.sentry.io/platforms/apple/guides/ios/enriching-events/screenshots/), [Swift Async Stacktraces](https://docs.sentry.io/platforms/apple/guides/ios/#have-your-swift-concurrency-stack-traces-stitched-together).
+Try out our experimental features for [View Hierarchy](/platforms/apple/guides/ios/enriching-events/viewhierarchy/), [Time to Full Display (TTFD)](/platforms/apple/guides/ios/performance/instrumentation/automatic-instrumentation/#time-to-full-display), [MetricKit](/platforms/apple/guides/watchos/configuration/metric-kit/), [Prewarmed App Start Tracing](https://docs.sentry.io/platforms/apple/performance/instrumentation/automatic-instrumentation/#prewarmed-app-start-tracing), and [Swift Async Stacktraces](/platforms/apple/guides/ios/#stitch-together-swift-concurrency-stack-traces).
 Experimental features are still a work-in-progress and may have bugs.
 We recognize the irony.
 >
 > Let us know if you have feedback through [GitHub issues](https://github.com/getsentry/sentry-cocoa/issues).